What Makes a Good Recovery Residence? The Research is In.

 The number of arrests and drug/alcohol abstention depended on the home rules and standards.

-Prior to resident intake, requiring at least 30 days of abstinence was linked to a lower risk of arrest, whereas required AA/NA attendance was linked to a higher risk of abstinence.
+Before resident intake, requiring at least 30 days of abstinence was linked to a lower risk of arrest, whereas required AA/NA attendance was linked to a higher risk of abstinence.

-A number of criteria were shown to be unrelated to recovery outcomes.
+Several criteria were shown to be unrelated to recovery outcomes.

 The presence of a manager on-site, the provision of meals to residents, the requirement of drug testing at intake, and the extent to which programs used a social model approach to recovery housing (peer-oriented recovery guided by the principles of mutual help) did not significantly predict recovery outcomes.